amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-11 Simple Communication System  {Applied day-1 to day-10}
      a simple communication system using Verilog, incorporating an encoder, decoder, multiplexer (mux), and demultiplexer (demux) to facilitate efficient data transmission and reception.
+#### Day-12 D Type Flip-Flop
+     a D-type flip-flop, a digital storage element that captures and stores a single bit of data on the rising or falling edge of a clock signal.